 What people are saying?

-The story of CSI began in 2010 when a group of faith leaders from Westside Community Church (Previously 100X Church) realized God’s call to become more involved in under-resourced communities.
+The story of the CornerStone Initiative began in 2010 when a group of faith leaders from Westside Community Church (Previously 100X Church) realized God’s call to become more involved in under-resourced communities.
 Rather than start yet another non-profit to provide food and clothes in the community, the founders discerned that the best way to engage in the plight of the poor was through collaboration with existing organizations.
-After much prayer, a specific focus area within the 35805 zip-code was mapped out, community conversations began, and non-profit status was granted in May, 2013.
-It was around that same time that those closely connected with CSI became involved with the national organization known as CCDA (Christian Community Development Association).
-This deeper growing understanding of how to serve under-resourced communities in a way that honored God, honored the people of the Community, and made a lasting and sustainable difference for the Kingdom, became the basis on which CSI now builds its mission and its methods.
+After much prayer, a specific focus area within the 35805 zip code was mapped out, community conversations began, and non-profit status was granted in May 2013.
+It was around that same time that those closely connected with CornerStone became involved with the national organization known as CCDA (Christian Community Development Association).
+This deeper-growing understanding of how to serve under-resourced communities in a way that honored God, honored the people of the community, and made a lasting and sustainable difference for the Kingdom became the basis on which CornerStone now builds its mission and its methods.

-Debbi Akers is the Executive Director of The CornerStone Initiative, has been a team member since 2013 and E.D. since September of 2016.
+Debbi Akers is the Executive Director of The CornerStone Initiative.
+She has been a team member since 2013 and Executive Director since September of 2016.

-Debbi comes to CornerStone after 19 years of investing in the lives of her 3 children as a stay at home mom.
+Debbi comes to CornerStone after 19 years of investing in the lives of her 3 children as a stay-at-home mom.
 With the oldest two kids out of the home now and the youngest well on her way to independence, Debbi and her husband Tony felt it was time for her dust off her Social Work degree from The University of Kentucky and respond in a deeper way to her lifelong call of serving within under-resourced and often forgotten communities.
-She brings to CornerStone many years of experience of serving with Compassion International as well as other global and local mission efforts.
+She brings to CornerStone many years of experience of serving with Compassion International and other global and local mission efforts.
 Most of all she brings a love for the people of Westside and a desire to see them flourish.
 She seeks the Kingdom of God in the neighborhoods of 35805 and is excited about bringing others along on her journey.

 Email: [email protected] 256.694.5393